Role of Acoustic Phonon Transport in Near- to Asperity-Contact Heat Transfer: I. Experiments

-\textit{\textbf{Z-piezo calibration of the HV-SFM sample stage.}} In order to accurately calibrate the vertical displacement of the piezo-actuated sample stage, we measure the $\Delta$\textit{z}-sensitivity of the sample stage by implementing optical fiber interferometry (OFI).
-Extended Data Fig. \ref{Fig:Z_Cal}a shows the schematic of the OFI at the operating wavelength of $\lambda$ = 1310 nm, configured on top of the sample stage.
+In order to accurately calibrate the vertical displacement of the piezo-actuated sample stage, we measure the $\Delta$\textit{z}-sensitivity of the sample stage by implementing optical fiber interferometry (OFI).
+Fig. \ref{Fig:Z_Cal}(a) shows the schematic of the OFI at the operating wavelength of $\lambda$ = 1310 nm, configured on top of the sample stage.
 For calibration, a gold (Au) retroreflector is mounted on the stage.
 The fiber orientation is then aligned to make normal light incidence to the retroreflector surface.
 After interaction with the fiber-sample junction, the reflected signals are directed towards a photodetector (Femto, OE-200-IN1).
-As shown in Extended Data Fig. \ref{Fig:Z_Cal}a', a Fabry-P\'erot cavity is formed between the fiber-air interface (ray 1) and the Au retroreflector (ray 2), yielding the OFI signal highly sensitive to the $\Delta$\textit{z}-motion of the sample stage\begin{met_cite}\citenew{Rugar1989}.
-A photograph of the OFI setup is shown in Extended Data Figs. \ref{Fig:Z_Cal}b,c.
+As shown in Fig. \ref{Fig:Z_Cal}(a'), a Fabry-P\'erot cavity is formed between the fiber-air interface (ray 1) and the Au retroreflector (ray 2), yielding the OFI signal highly sensitive to the $\Delta$\textit{z}-motion of the sample stage \cite{Rugar1989}.
+A photograph of the OFI setup is shown in Figs. \ref{Fig:Z_Cal}(b) and (c).

 The first step is to calibrate the OFI sensitivity by correlating the optical fiber signal ($V_{\mathrm{OFI}}$) to vertical displacement of the fiber aperture.
 After the initial alignment of the optical fiber, the Fabry-P\'erot interference fringes are measured as the piezo-actuator (i.e., fiber piezo) slowly moves the fiber aperture down to the fixed Au retroreflector.
-As shown in Extended Data Fig. \ref{Fig:Z_Cal}d, the vertical displacement of the fiber aperture by $\lambda$/4 (i.e., 327.5 nm) should yield half a period of $V_{\mathrm{OFI}}$ oscillation due to optical interference between ray 1 and ray 2 at the fiber aperture.
+As shown in Fig. \ref{Fig:Z_Cal}(d), the vertical displacement of the fiber aperture by $\lambda$/4 (i.e., 327.5 nm) should yield half a period of $V_{\mathrm{OFI}}$ oscillation due to optical interference between ray 1 and ray 2 at the fiber aperture.
 When the fiber aperture position slightly changes around the mid-fringe value at $V_{\mathrm{OFI}}$ = 5 V (red dot), $V_{\mathrm{OFI}}$ can be approximated to be linearly proportional to the fiber piezo voltage with a sensitivity of $\Delta V_{\mathrm{OFI}}/\Delta V_{\mathrm{FP}}$ = 3.97 V/V. Thus, the OFI sensitivity ($\beta_{\mathrm{OFI}}$) can be defined as: where $\Delta V_{\mathrm{FP,\lambda/4}}$ = 2.21 V is the fiber piezo voltage required to move the fiber position by $\lambda$/4 .
 For our setup, $\beta_{\mathrm{OFI}}$ is determined to be 37.3 nm/V.